Sunsets and Stars in Canyonlands

 I will demonstrate these techniques using the latest versions of Lightroom LrC (the desktop version, also called Lightroom Classic) and Photoshop CC.
 Students will be able to follow along using sample images that I provide.
 This workshop is suitable for intermediate to advanced-intermediate photographers who have a basic familiarity with Lightroom's Library and Develop modules and with Photoshop's Layers and Masks.

 In addition to the classroom sessions, students will enjoy two shoots at beautiful locations in Canyonlands National Park and Dead Horse Point State Park.
 We'll start by shooting sunset and the soft magic of twilight.
 When the sky becomes completely dark about an hour and a half after sunset, we'll work on shots of the Milky Way over the dramatic canyons of the Colorado River and Green River.

 All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.

 This workshop will be held from September 20-22, 2022.

 Enrollment is limited to nine students.

-The classroom portions of this workshop will be held at the Fairfield Inn, which is offering a discount to students who book their room prior to August 21, 2021.
+The classroom portions of this workshop will be held at the Fairfield Inn, which is offering a discount to students who book their room prior to August 19, 2022.
 Students are responsible for booking and paying for their own room.
+Registered students will receive a link to use to book their discounted room.
 I encourage students to stay at the Fairfield Inn for their own convenience, but there is no obligation to stay at the inn to take the workshop.